bfortuner/ml-glossary/docs/logistic_regression.rst

       Returns 1D array of probabilities
       that the class label == 1
       '''
-      return 1 / (1 + np.exp(-np.dot(features,weights)))
+      return 1 / (1 + np.exp(-np.dot(features, weights)))

 Cost function
 -------------

-Unfortunately we can't (or at least shouldn't) use the same cost function `Mean Squared Error`_ as we did for linear regression.
+Unfortunately we can't (or at least shouldn't) use the same cost function :ref:`mse` as we did for linear regression.
 Why?
-There is a great math explanation `here <http://neuralnetworksanddeeplearning.com/chap3.html>`_ and `here <http://stackoverflow.com/questions/32986123/why-the-cost-function-of-logistic-regression-has-a-logarithmic-expression>`_, but for now I'll simply say it's because our prediction function is non-linear (due to sigmoid transform).
+There is a great math explanation in chapter 3 of Michael Neilson's deep learning book [5]_, but for now I'll simply say it's because our prediction function is non-linear (due to sigmoid transform).
 Squaring this prediction as we do in MSE results in a non-convex function with many local minimums.
 If our cost function has many local minimums, gradient descent may not find the optimal global minimum.

-Math
+.. rubric:: Math
-^^^^

-Instead of Mean Squared Error, we use a cost function called Cross-entropy loss, also known as Log Loss.
+Instead of Mean Squared Error, we use a cost function called :ref:`loss_cross_entropy`, also known as Log Loss.
 Cross-entropy loss can be divided into two separate cost functions, one for :math:`y=1` and one for :math:`y=0`.

 .. image:: images/ng_cost_function_logistic.png
     :align: center

 The benefits of taking the logarithm reveal themselves when you look at the cost function graphs for y=1 and y=0.
-These smooth `monotonic functions <https://en.wikipedia.org/wiki/Monotonic_function>`_ (always increasing or always decreasing) make it easy to calculate the gradient and minimize cost.
-Image from `Andrew Ng's slides on logistic regression`_.
+These smooth monotonic functions [7]_ (always increasing or always decreasing) make it easy to calculate the gradient and minimize cost.
+Image from Andrew Ng's slides on logistic regression [1]_.

 .. image:: images/y1andy2_logistic_function.png
     :align: center

 The key thing to note is the cost function penalizes confident and wrong predictions more than it rewards confident and right predictions!
 The corollary is increasing prediction accuracy (closer to 0 or 1) has diminishing returns on reducing cost due to the logistic nature of our cost function.

-Above functions compressed into one
+..rubric:: Above functions compressed into one
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/logistic_cost_function_joined.png
     :align: center